epl1000/LTspice_automation/README.md

 An **FFT** button next to the `tran` entry computes the Fast Fourier Transform of the data currently visible in the plot.
-When clicked, the FFT magnitude plot replaces the time-domain results.
+When clicked, the FFT magnitude plot displays frequencies from 1&nbsp;kHz to 200&nbsp;MHz on a logarithmic scale and replaces the time-domain results.
 Right-clicking inside the FFT plot restores the original simulation view.